-1 The Most INCOMPARABLE and NEVER-FAILING 5 CHYMICAL DROPS.
+The Most INCOMPARABLE and NEVER-FAILING CHYMICAL DROPS.

 Being a speedy Cure for Coughs, Colds, Asthmas, Wheezings, difficult breathing, Shortness of Breath, and all sorts of Consumptions, for their Virtues vastly exceed any thing that ever was published, or ever known to this Age, in the Cure of the worst Asthmas, and Consumptions; Colds, Catarrhs, &c.
-They instantly reliave the patient of the most suffecting Fit of an 10 instantly relieve the patient of the most suffocating Fit of an Asthma, and make a perfect Cure in a very short Time; for they gently open the Breast, and immediately give the Liberty of Breathing, without any danger of taking Cold.
-They speedily remove all Obstructions of the Breast and Lungs, Hoarseness, 15 Wheezing, Soreness, Shortness of Breath, and all the usual Symptoms which attend the Beginnings of a Consumption; and, if taken in time, will infallibly prevent one when feared.
-They are also exceeding Nutritive and Strengthening to Persons of weakly Constitutions, and have no other sensible Operation than as mentioned above; it is so agreeable and so few Drops to a 20 Dose, that Children take them with Pleasure, and without any Confinement; for the Chin-Cough and Hooping-Cough in Children, they have cured Thousands.
+They instantly relieve the patient of the most suffocating Fit of an 10 Asthma, and make a perfect Cure in a very short Time; for they gently open the Breast, and immediately give the Liberty of Breathing, without any danger of taking Cold.
+They speedily remove all Obstructions of the Breast and Lungs, Hoarseness, Wheezing, Soreness, Shortness of Breath, and all the usual Symptoms which attend the Beginnings of a Consumption; and, if taken in time, will infallibly prevent one when feared.
+They are also exceeding Nutritive and Strengthening to Persons of weakly Constitutions, and have no other sensible Operation than as mentioned above; it is so agreeable and so few Drops to a Dose, that Children take them with Pleasure, and without any Confinement; for the Chin-Cough and Hooping-Cough in Children, they have cured Thousands.
 Price only One Shilling the Bottle, with Directions.

-25 Mr. George Young, Shopkeeper in Sheffield, Mr. Richard Harris in Salop, Mrs Fleck in Darlington, Mr. James Craig, Grocer in Pontefract, Mr. Daniel Eccles in Macclesfield, Mr. Benjamin Brighnat in Whitby, Mr John Bigland, in Wigton, Mr. Ross in Knauesbue, Thomas Collumn in Nattingham, Mr. Philin White in 30 Knaresbro, Thomas Collyer in Nottingham, Mr. Philip White in Worksopp, Mr. John Miers in Rippon, Mr. John Gibson in Mansfield, Mr. Roe in Derby, and at his Shop over against the Wheat Market in Ashby de.la Zouch, and E. Patrick, Milliner in Chesterfield, and of John Berry, Watchmaker and Printer in Manchester.
+Mr. George Young, Shopkeeper in Sheffield, Mr. Richard Harris in Salop, Mrs Fleck in Darlington, Mr. James Craig, Grocer in Pontefract, Mr. Daniel Eccles in Macclesfield, Mr. Benjamin Brighnat in Whitby, Mr John Bigland, in Wigton, Mr. Ross in Knaresbro, Thomas Collyer in Nottingham, Mr. Philip White in 30 Worksopp, Mr. John Miers in Rippon, Mr. John Gibson in Mansfield, Mr. Roe in Derby, and at his Shop over against the Wheat Market in Ashby de.la Zouch, and E. Patrick, Milliner in Chesterfield, and of John Berry, Watchmaker and Printer in Manchester.

 35 The following Cures perform'd by the above DROPS.
-40 I Edward Warrington, Carpenter, of the City of Chester, having been so violently afflicted with a Dry Cough, and Stoppage of my Stomach, for a long Time, was perfectly cured by taking one Bottle of the Chymical Drops, according to the Directions with the Bottle.
-EDW, WARRINGTON.
-45 I Thomas Corles, of the City of Chester, was sorely troubled with a Ptisical [sic] Cough, and shortness of Breath for many Years, have found much Benefit by taking only one Bottle of Chymical Drops.
-THO.
-CORLES.
+I Edward Warrington, Carpenter, of the City of Chester, having been so violently afflicted with a Dry Cough, and Stoppage of my Stomach, for a long Time, was perfectly cured by taking one Bottle of the Chymical Drops, according to the Directions with 40 the Bottle.